emilyylin/copepilot/README.md

-# Copepilot — A CBT-style Reflection Assistant for Professionals
+# CopePilot — A CBT-style Reflection Assistant for Professionals

 **Video Demo:**  [https://youtu.be/a_SglgeEVGc]